Killed In Action (KIA)

 Established by Congress in 1923, the American Battle Monuments Commission’s (ABMC) purpose is to commemorate the service, achievements, and sacrifice of the United States Armed Forces.
 There are 24 overseas military cemeteries, and 25 memorials, monuments, and markers.
 Nearly all the cemeteries and memorials specifically honor those who served in World War I or World War II.

 The sacrifice of more than 218,000 U.S. servicemen and women is memorialized at these locations.
 There are close to 125,000 American war dead buried at these overseas cemeteries.
 There are an additional 94,000 individuals commemorated on the Tablets of the Missing.
 The Tablets of the Missing are war dead who are listed as missing in action, lost or buried at sea.
 Also listed on the Tablets of the Missing are those whose bodies were non-recoverable or unidentifiable.
 All of the Tablets of the Missing are commemorated individually at the overseas cemetery closest to the region where the death occurred.
-There are also three Tablets of the Missing memorials in the United States.
+There are also three Tablets of the Missing memorials in the United States; the Tablet of the Missing memorial for the ETO is the East Coast Memorial in New York City.
+The American Battle Monuments Commission’s website also maintains a searchable database of soldiers interred oversees.
+For information and a 360-degree virtual tour of each cemetery, click on the links below.

 Lorraine American: St. Avold, France 103rd Division KIA Interred: 190